devicefactory/df1-manual/howto_start.md

 * [TI BLE Multitool](https://itunes.apple.com/us/app/ti-ble-multitool/id580494818?mt=8)
 * [LightBlue](https://itunes.apple.com/us/app/lightblue-bluetooth-low-energy/id557428110?mt=8)

+## If You Already Know BLE

+Cool, if you don't need to go through the basic steps, please refer to our [iOS doc](howto_ios.md).
+You can dive straight into using our iOS library for DF1, and skip the rest of the tutorial.

+## Trying BLE for the First Time

 For this tutorial, let's try using [LightBlue](https://itunes.apple.com/us/app/lightblue-bluetooth-low-energy/id557428110?mt=8) app.
 And no, we are not affliated with the company behind LightBlue App.
 It happens to be one of the better BLE